Best online casino pokies for Australian players - more info

 Is it advisable to be wary of or refuse to hire an attorney who has been previously disciplined while serving as an officer of the court in a position of the highest trust?
 Only you and your family can be the judge.
 Remember, ask questions and get all agreements in writing -- especially if the attorney promises a particular outcome to your case.
 Read every word of every document before signing it.
 A Fee Agreement is a legal contract, just as a Plea Agreement is a legal contract.

-If the inmate is provided a copy of the ROI, he should send it to whomever he has authorized to have access to his medical/mental health records.
+If the inmate does happen to be provided a copy of the ROI, he should send it to whomever he has authorized to have access to his medical/mental health records.
 If at any point in time you request a copy of his medical file, the DOC provider will count ALL the pages in the entire inmate's record and send you an invoice for each page, at $.50/page.
-Don't pay it unless you want the entire record.
-If, instead, you wish to examine the files and pick certain pages for a specific time frame or illness, you are permitted to do so even though they will not generally inform you of this!
+AGAIN,.
+A NEW LAW PASSED IN 2023 WHICH REQUIRES THE DEPARTMENT TO PROVIDE THE MEDICAL RECORDS WITHOUT CHARGE IF THEY PROVIDE THEM BY DIGITAL MEANS.
+IF YOU REQUEST HARD COPY RECORDS, YOU WILL BE CHARGED THE PER PAGE FEE.

 We have also discovered other problems when obtaining authorized medical/psychological records from the ADOC.
 Be sure to insist that they collect/obtain records from all of their scattered files -- Institutional, Master Record, Medical/Mental Health, Hospital and all other files.
-Also, when you examine the files, be sure to confirm that the records are up-to-date.
+Also, when you examine the files, be sure to confirm that the records are up to date.
 Our experience is that even when personally examining medical files, the latest entries are sometimes several months old at the time of examination.
-What this really means is that the medical provider is maintaining yet another file on this particular inmate's medical record that they have not shared with the requesting party OR that their records on the inmate are not up-to-date!.
-Also, check to insure that a document that is supposed to be, say, 3 pages in length DOES contain all 3 pages.
+What this really means is that the medical provider is maintaining yet another file on this particular inmate's medical record that they have not shared with the requesting party OR that their records on the inmate are not up to date!
+Also, check to ensure that a document that is supposed to be, say, 3 pages in length DOES contain all 3 pages.

 Finally, we have become aware of cases where an inmate has duly authorized a family member to examine and/or purchase copies of his medical/psychological file and -- although the paperwork has been filled out completely and properly -- the DOC staff or someone from the provider will inform the inmate that "no one can look at your file."
 This is false and should be challenged.
 We are also aware of cases in which an inmate has repeatedly requested the ROI form so he can designate someone to have access to his files, but is repeatedly informed, "We don't have any blank forms."
-If this happens, the family member of the inmate should contact us at our email address (This email address is being protected from spambots.
-You need JavaScript enabled to view it.) with the inmmate's name, DOC #, location by unit, and the name of the person who has advised him that no forms are available.
+If this happens, the family member of the inmate should contact us at our email address (

 UPON ENTRY TO THE PRISON SYSTEM, EACH PRISONER SHOULD FILL OUT AN ROI -- RELEASE OF INFORMATION FORM.
 DON'T WAIT UNTIL YOUR LOVED ONE IS SICK OR HOSPITALIZED AND YOU ARE TRYING TO OBTAIN MEDICAL INFORMATION ONLY TO LEARN THAT THE INMATE HAS NOT AUTHORIZED ANYONE TO OBTAIN HIS HIPPA-PROTECTED INFORMATION.